Staring at the Sun (U2 song)

 "Staring at the Sun" is a song by Irish rock band U2.
-It is the fifth track on their 1997 album, Pop, and was released as its second single on 14 April 1997.
-It peaked at number three on the UK Singles Chart, number one in Canada and Iceland and number 26 on the US Billboard Hot 100.
-In the US, it topped the Billboard Modern Rock Tracks and Adult Alternative Songs charts.
+It is the fifth track on their 1997 album, Pop, and was released by Island Records as the album's second single on 14 April 1997.
+The song peaked at number three on the UK Singles Chart, number one in Canada and Iceland and number 26 on the US Billboard Hot 100.
+In the US, it topped the Billboard Modern Rock Tracks and Triple-A charts.
 It also reached the top 10 in Finland, Ireland, Italy, New Zealand and Norway.

 Background

-The song was written with the line "Stuck together with God's glue," which was taken directly from the title of the album by the Irish band Something Happens, who are good friends with U2.
+The song was written with the line "Stuck together with God's glue", which was taken directly from the title of the album by the Irish band Something Happens, who are good friends with U2.
 The band felt the song was a potential "anthem to rival 'One'."
-A new mix of "Staring at the Sun" was released for the compilation, The Best of 1990-2000.
-During the summer of 2002 recording sessions in which "Electrical Storm" and "The Hands That Built America" were recorded, parts for four U2 songs were re-recorded, including "Staring at the Sun."
+A new mix of "Staring at the Sun" was released for the compilation, The Best of 1990–2000.
+During the mid-2002 recording sessions in which "Electrical Storm" and "The Hands That Built America" were recorded, parts for four U2 songs were re-recorded, including "Staring at the Sun".
 The song has been compared to the work of Oasis.

 A kaleidoscope bearing the single's logo in gold was distributed to promote the single.